maitraiyeevashistha/Loops_in_C_Plus_Plus/README.md

 - Understand the syntax and behavior of `for`, `while`, and nested loops.
 - Implement control flow using `continue` and `exit(0)`.
 - Solve real-world logic problems like:
-  - Printing even numbers
+  - Printing even numbers.
-  - Validating passwords
+  - Validating passwords.
-  - Reversing digits
+  - Reversing digits.
-  - Generating star, number, and alphabet patterns
+  - Generating star, number, and alphabet patterns.

 ---